stfc/PSyclone/doc/user_guide/psyclone_command.rst

     psyclone input.f90

-If the input file is valid Fortran, psyclone will print the output Fortran (in this case the same unmodified code but with normalised syntax) to stdout.
+If the input file is valid Fortran, PSyclone will print the output Fortran (in this case the same unmodified code but with normalised syntax) to stdout.
 Otherwise it will print the errors detected while parsing the Fortran file.

-Usually we want to redirect the output to a file that we can later compile, we can do this with the `-o` flag:
+Usually we want to redirect the output to a file that we can later compile.
+We can do this with the `-o` flag:

 .. code-block:: console